willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 **Note:** Not all Surface devices are compatible with Windows Mixed Reality.
 Learn more about [Surface compatiblity and requirements](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md#windows-mixed-reality-and-surface)

+### My headset displays are very choppy, but Mixed Reality Portal's preview window appears fine

+* Make sure your PC's system resources (CPU, memory and hard drive) are available and not pegged or maxed out by another app or process.
+* Try updating your graphics driver.

 ### Troubleshooting Flowchart

 ![Black screen/Can't see anything](images/hmd-connectivity.jpg)